mlhartme/stool/README.md

 Here's an example what you can do with Stool.

-You generally invoke Stool from the command-line with `sc` followed by a command and specific arguments.
+You invoke Stool from the command-line with `sc` followed by a command and specific arguments.

 Open a terminal and run